Chia-Network/chia-docs/docs/03consensus/attacks_and_countermeasures.md

 This problem is not present in this revision of the Chia consensus algorithm.
 This problem is solved by reducing the predictability: each farmer does not know for sure if their proof of space is fully eligible until the signage point.
 Therefore an attacker must bribe a large majority of the space to pull off this attack.

 ## Farmer bribe foliage re-org attack
 Since blocks are signed by PoSpace keys, a farmer can theoretically sign multiple blocks with the same PoSpace, at the same height.
 The attack requires a malicious party to bribe farmers with a certain amount of funds for them to provide a signature of an alternate chain.
-It does not require the attacker to have a faster VDF.
+It does not require the attacker to have a faster timelord.

 If the attacker can convince every single farmer N blocks deep to sign, they can revert or reorder any transaction in those N blocks.
 This attack requires 100% compliance, likely from unwitting participants.
 As soon as those participants learn of the attack, at least some of them would probably stop.
 It is therefore only a short-term attack.

 One potential prevention for this attack would be to use fraud proofs.
 However, these enable other attacks and complicate behavior, so they were not chosen.

 Instead, the solution is simply to wait longer.
 After 32 blocks (approximately 10 minutes), we can make a reasonable assumption that at least one farmer is following the protocol and not double signing.
-If 54% is non-colluding (the assumption for 46% attack resilience), the probability of a reversal after 32 blocks is `0.46^32` or `1.6*10^-11= 0.000000000016`.
+If 57.4% is non-colluding (the assumption for 42.6% attack resilience), the probability of a reversal after 32 blocks is `0.426^32` or `1.38*10^-12= 0.00000000000138`.
 Furthermore, this attack is detectable, so it is not easy to pull off.

 Each user can choose their own threshold for which they accept a transaction/block as final.
-For example, in cases where the total network space drops suddenly, users can be more careful and not consider transactions final, in case there is another existing fork, due to a network split, for example.
+For example, in cases where the total network space drops suddenly, users can be more careful and not consider transactions final, in case there is another existing fork, due to a network split.

 ## Orphaning transaction blocks for transaction fees
 Transaction blocks are different from non-transaction blocks, since they contain transaction fees.
 These may surpass block rewards.
 For example, Ethereum has had created some blocks with 2 eth of rewards and 8 eth of fees. ([EIP 1559](https://eips.ethereum.org/EIPS/eip-1559) changes the calculation significantly, so this is just a historical example of what is possible in other chains.)